l2beat/earl/packages/website/docs/introduction/main-concepts.md

 ## Matchers

-Matchers work with validators to allow more complex assertions that can handle dynamic or unknown values.
-Instead of asserting everything about some part of the tested value, you can use a matcher to assert only that the value is of a certain type, or has a certain quality.
+Matchers work alongside validators to allow more complex assertions that can handle dynamic or unknown values.
+Instead of asserting everything about a specific part of the tested value, you can use a matcher to assert only that the value is of a certain type or has a certain quality.

-For example, you can use `expect.a(Number)` to assert that the value is a number, or `expect.length(5)` to assert that the value has a length of 5.
+For instance, you can use `expect.a(Number)` to assert that the value is a number or `expect.length(5)` to assert that the value has a length of 5.

 Here you can see some matchers in action: